A vanishing theorem for tautological classes of aspherical manifolds: Vanishing criteria for tautological classes of aspherical manifolds

 \subsection{Integral results}

-Many of the above results are true integrally under an additional assumption: that $C(\Gamma)$ is finitely generated.
-Whether this holds for any $\Gamma$ the fundamental group of an aspherical manifold seems to be an open problem, which we pose as a question in \cref{questions} as well.
-For a group $\Gamma$ of type $F_\infty$ the condition $\Gamma \in \IKP$ in fact implies that the integral map
+Many of the above results are true integrally under an additional assumption, namely that $C(\Gamma)$ is finitely generated.
+It does not seem to be known whether this holds when $\Gamma$ is the fundamental group of an aspherical manifold (we pose this as a question in \cref{questions}).